kpsdev1/blackjack/README.md

 ### Rules section
 - After the user enters their name they will see a greeting message with their name and tell them to read the rules this will be printed out like a typewriter.
-- Then the user will seee all the rules of this BlackJack table, these will aslo be printed out like a typewriter.
+- Then the user will see all the rules of this BlackJack table, these will aslo be printed out like a typewriter.
 - Below the rules they will be asked if they are ready for the cards to be dealt.
 If they want to play and are ready the user can type **Y**.
 If they do not wish to play and want to leave they can type **N** to leave.